Candlemas was always about two thing before it was about the groundhog: candles and the weather.

 Titterington was writing during the Colonial Revival Movement, which she called ‘the modern craze for reviving old fashions.’
 She described a fad for Candlemas suppers, ‘where the only lights are candles in prodigal profusion.’
 Guests were given small, round cakes with lighted candles.
 The guest whose candle burned the longest will be the luckiest for the year.
 The parties also included an indoor procession bearing lighted candles from room to room to drive away the lurking shadows of evil.

-This story was updated from the 2015 version.
+This story was updated in 2018.
 With thanks to The New England Kitchen: A Monthly Journal of Domestic Science, Volume 2.